 If a charge doesn’t repeat, then it’s not something you can count on for the future and doesn’t belong in your annual recurring revenue.
 But if your company relies largely or totally on revenue from recurring sources, annual recurring revenue is an essential tool in figuring out the health of your business and forecasting revenue.

 Plan for sales growth by taking a holistic approach to revenue

-To get a solid handle on your company’s finances, take a holistic approach to revenue.
-Use multiple formulas to analyze the bigger picture of how your company conducts business.
-With that informed perspective, you’ll be able to gain insight into how you can increase your profit margins and ultimately grow your company.
+To get a solid handle on your company’s finances, take a holistic approach to revenue, with the total revenue formula as a starting point.
+Then, use the other formulas to analyze the bigger picture for a more complete understanding.
+These insights can ultimately lead you to understand how to increase profit margins and grow your business.

 To help you keep tabs on your key sales metrics, invest in a tool like Zendesk Sell, a CRM system that helps you manage sales data, monitor your pipeline, and perform sales forecasting.
 This software solution integrates with tools you’re likely already using—from Mailchimp to Shopify—and quickly turns customer interactions into valuable, data-driven sales reports.

 Arm your business with the tools you need to boost your income with our interactive profit margin calculator and guide.

 Sales revenue is a key metric to monitor.
 Learn how to use the sales revenue formula so you can gauge your company’s continued viability and forecast more accurately.

 Read our ultimate guide on white space analysis, its benefits, and how it can uncover new opportunities for your business today.